Hispanic and Latino Americans: Terminology

 The Smithsonian Institution defends that the term Latino should also include peoples with Portuguese roots, such as Brazilians, and not only those of Spanish-language origin.
 The difference between the terms Hispanic and Latino is ambiguous to some people.
 The US Census Bureau equates the two terms and defines them as referring exclusively to hispanic people and those from Spain or the Spanish-speaking countries of the Americas.
 After the Mexican–American War concluded in 1848, term Hispanic or Spanish American was primarily used to describe the Hispanos of New Mexico within the American Southwest.
 The 1970 United States census controversially broadened the definition to "a person of Mexican, Puerto Rican, Cuban, Dominican, South or Central American, or other Spanish culture or origin, regardless of race".
 This is now the common formal and colloquial definition of the term within the United States, outside of New Mexico.
 This definition is consistent with the 21st century usage by the US Census Bureau and OMB, as the two agencies use both terms Hispanic and Latino interchangeably.
 The Pew Research Center mentions that some researches defend that the term Hispanic is strictly limited to Spain, Puerto Rico, and all countries where Spanish is the only official language, whereas "Latino" could include all countries in Latin America (even Brazil regardless of the fact that Portuguese is its only official language), but not Spain and Portugal.

 Mariachi Plaza in Los Angeles; Hispanics form the largest ethnic group in California, at 15.7 million people, or 40.4% of the total population.

 The terms Latino and Latina are words from Italy and are ultimately from ancient Rome.
 In English, the term Latino is a condensed form of "latinoamericano", the Spanish term for a Latin American, or someone who comes from Latin America.
 The term Latino has developed a number of definitions.
 This definition, as a "male Latin American inhabitant of the United States", is the oldest definition which is used in the United States, it was first used in 1946.
 Under this definition a Mexican American or Puerto Rican, for example, is both a Hispanic and a Latino.
-In the United States, both Brazilian Americans and Italian Americans are officially not considered "Latino", as they are for the most part descended from immigrants from non-hispanic countries, unless they happen to have had recent history in a Latin American country.
+In the United States, Brazilian Americans are officially not considered "Latino", as they are for the most part descended from immigrants from a non-Hispanic country, unless they happen to have had recent history in a Latin American country.